xpqz/documentation/language-reference/docs/language-reference-guide/the-i-beam-operator/a-z/create-data-binding-source.md

 Creates an object that may be used as a data source for WPF data binding.
 It is beyond the scope of this document to fully explain the concepts of WPF data binding.
 See Microsoft Developer Network, Data Binding Overview.

 This function connects a **Binding Target** to a **Binding Source**.
-In WPF a Binding Target is a particular property of a user interface object; for example, the Text property of a `TextBox` object.
+In WPF a Binding Target is a particular property of a user interface object; for example, the Text property of a TextBox object.
 A Binding Source is  a **Path** to a value in a data object (which may contain other values).
 The value of the Binding Source determines the value of the Binding Target.
 If two-way binding is in place, a change in a user-interface component causes the bound data value to change accordingly.
-In the example of the `TextBox`, the value in the Binding Source changes as the user types into the `TextBox`.
+In the example of the TextBox, the value in the Binding Source changes as the user types into the TextBox.